 Other Requirements: Completion of at least two full years of undergraduate study by the end of the academic semester (fall or spring) prior to departure is required.

 Language of Instruction

-A full course load at Trinity College Dublin consists of 3 courses per semester (which typically equates to 20-30 ECTS credits at Trinity), plus the Ideas Translation Lab (ITL) course run by CASA-Trinity.
+A full course load at Trinity College Dublin consists of 3-4 courses per semester (which typically equates to 20-30 ECTS credits at Trinity).
 Penn students must maintain a full course load while abroad and may only enroll in courses at the undergraduate level.

 Visiting students may select courses from different departments and at different levels to suit their particular needs and interests.
 A high proportion of teaching takes place in small groups, and lecturers are normally readily available for advice and consultation.
 Each student is assigned to a tutor who is a member of the teaching staff and looks after the student's academic and personal welfare.